jameshughes89/cs101/site/topics/car-rental/car-rental.rst

     * This cannot be understated --- this is a big part of solving any problem

 * Half of the description is IO

-    * Let's save this for last because it's super easy

 * The only beefy part of this is the calculation

     * But even then, we can break that down into smaller bits and pieces that we can solve